 You don’t have to be a Star Wars fan to know about Baby Yoda.

-The adorable, green-skinned, Force-wielding toddler made his debut in the first episode of The Mandalorian, the Star Wars spinoff series that premiered on streaming service Disney+ in November.
-From the moment he appeared on screen, it was a quick evolution to worldwide viral phenomenon for the character, who’s officially called “The Child” by series creator Jon Favreau, the rest of the show’s creative team and Star Wars studio Lucasfilm.
+The adorable, green-skinned, Force-wielding toddler known as Baby Yoda made his debut in the first episode of The Mandalorian, the Star Wars spinoff series that premiered on streaming service Disney+ in November.
+From the moment Baby Yoda appeared on screen, it was a quick evolution to worldwide viral phenomenon for the character, who’s officially called “The Child” by series creator Jon Favreau, the rest of the show’s creative team, and Star Wars studio Lucasfilm.

-Even after one full season of The Mandalorian, there’s still plenty we don’t know about The Child, who remains “Baby Yoda” in the hearts and minds of his rapidly expanding fanbase.
-From his origins to his home planet, plenty of mysteries surround Baby Yoda heading into season 2 of The Mandalorian.
-Here’s what we know so far.
+Even after one full season of The Mandalorian on Disney+, there’s still plenty we don’t know about The Child, who remains “Baby Yoda” in the hearts and minds of his rapidly expanding fanbase.
+From his origins to his home planet, plenty of mysteries surround

 What species is Baby Yoda?

 Little is known about Baby Yoda’s species.
-In fact, the toddler is only the third member of his species to appear in the live-action Star Wars franchise over the years.
+In fact, the toddler is only the third member of his species to appear in the live-action Star Wars universe over the years.

 Unlike much of the Star Wars universe, franchise creator George Lucas intentionally left Yoda’s species unidentified.
-Given that nearly every creature to ever appear in a Star Wars movie or TV series has been given a species name — and in many cases, a backstory — the omission of Yoda’s species has created a longstanding mystery in the sci-fi saga’s canon.
+Given that nearly every creature to ever appear in a Star Wars movie or TV show has been given a species name — and in many cases, a backstory — the omission of Baby Yoda’s species has created a longstanding mystery in the Lucasfilm saga’s canon.
 That mystery was one of Jon Favreau’s inspirations for the series, and along with a heaping dose of cuteness, it’s made

 What is known about Baby Yoda?